 Here are a few tips to help you navigate to your destination:

-21C Museum Hotel: Check out the free "Dress Up, Speak Up: Regalia and Resistance" exhibit at the 21c Museum Hotel in Bentonville, where you can explore art about identity, culture, and history through clothing, performance, and everyday objects.
+21C Museum Hotel: Check out the free "Supernatural 2.0" exhibit at the 21c Museum Hotel in Bentonville, where you can explore art about identity, culture, and history through clothing, performance, and everyday objects.

 Amazeum: Featuring hands-on family activities and STEM fun, this is THE destination for families with kids from infants to teenagers!
 Check out interactive exhibitions like the 3M Tinkering Hub, the Market sponsored by Walmart, the Nature Valley Water Amazements, and more.
 Admission is free to members and children under two, and costs $11 for all others.

-Bentonville History Museum: The recently opened museum includes several displays that tell the rich history of the city of Bentonville.
+Bentonville History Museum: The community and volunteer run museum is free to visit and offers the dynamic history of the city of Bentonville.
 From early Native American settlements to the growth of Walmart—there’s so much to discover!

 Compton Gardens and Arboretum: This oasis with an impressive selection of native plants, trees, and greenery is free to enjoy in Downtown Bentonville from dawn to dusk every day.
 Find OZ Art scattered throughout the trails, or pop into the building from 8 am to 5 pm on weekdays and find an informative exhibit about the history of the Buffalo River.